socsieng/sendkeys/README.md

 ## Configuration

-Common arguments can be stored in the [`~/.sendkeysrc.yml`](./examples/.senkeysrc.yml) configuration file.
-Configuration values are applied in the following priority order:
+Common arguments can be stored in a [`.sendkeysrc.yml`](./examples/.senkeysrc.yml) configuration file.
+Configuration values are applied and merged in the following priority order:

 1. Command line arguments
-2. Configuration file
+2. Configuration file defined with `--config` option
-3. CLI default values
+3. Configuration file defined in `~/.sendkeysrc.yml`
+4. Default values

 ## Prerequisites